 Jacob Elordi.
 Paul Mescal.
 Boyfriend jeans.
 They’re style icons, but also boyfriends™— iconic in their association to their stylish (but not as iconically so) girlfriends: e.g., Olivia Jade (nee: Kaia Gerber, Zendaya, & Joey King), Gracie Abrams (nee: Phoebe Bridgers) and adjacently, one might add Daisy Edgar Jones.

 Are we obsessed with boyfriends because we love men who love like women?
-This also fits snugly into the wife guy discourse that
+This fits snugly into the wife guy discourse that

-analyzed the top style icons by country right now via Pinterest, which I’d argue reflects just how short-lived these ‘timeless’ IT girls can be.
-Also most of their styles still lean heavy into aesthetics and nostalgia.I would be remiss to not mention the recent surge in boy pageantry as well, which
+analyzed the top style icons by country right now via Pinterest, which reflects just how short-lived so-called “timeless” IT girls can be.I’d be remiss to omit the recent surge in boy pageantry.
+In her Dev Patel lookalike coverage,

 Who’s your biggest style influence?
 Is it someone you know IRL or is that just a me-thing?